pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

    - ✓ Creates AIPlatform CR
    - ✓ Deploys AI services

+*TROY NOTE:  This final list doesn't do anything special.
+If there is an event that is in here that is important for us to call out, just include it in the lists above and delete the entire list because its mostly duplicative*

 **What Happens During Installation:**
 1. ✓ Creates EKS cluster with control plane (5-10 minutes)
 2. ✓ Creates managed node groups (CPU and GPU) (5-10 minutes)